JakeSteam/blog-programming/_posts/2025-10-11-automating-steam-trading-cards.md

   - Automation
 ---

-Steam Trading Cards have been out for a _long_ time, but you probably didn't realise you likely have tens of games with earning potential just sitting in your library.
+Steam Trading Cards have been out for a _long_ time, but you probably didn't realise you likely have tens of games with earning potential just sitting in your library!
 Here's how to earn and sell the cards quickly.

 ## What are cards?